 - Incorporating adaptive management and flexible strategic planning;

 - Pursuing market-based opportunities and solutions.

 An integrated approach, as defined in this strategic framework, represents a "sustained multi-discipline, multi-sector effort to reduce point and non-point nutrient loading and improve water quality through publicly supported strategies."
 These efforts require consistent cooperation and communication on the "ground-level" and represent a "bottoms-up" versus "top-down" approach to nutrient reduction.
-Arkansas's Soil and Water Conservation Districts are on the "ground-level," active in local communities, and pioneer the implementation of innovative practices.
+Arkansas's Conservation Districts are on the "ground-level," active in local communities, and pioneer the implementation of innovative practices.
 These "grass-root" connections are essential to working with private, state, and federal entities to improve water quality through public policy, public outreach and education, project implementation research, and water quality monitoring in priority watersheds.

 The purpose of the ANRS is to reduce nutrient concentrations in Arkansas’s watersheds, providing local benefits and helping to shrink the Gulf Hypoxic Zone.
 This goal will be accomplished by working closely with our stakeholders to adaptively manage and implement relevant practices and programs to safeguard state and regional economic prosperity, environmental quality, and recreational opportunities for current and future generations.
 The three main goals of ANRS are:

 - Increase or maintain downward nutrient trends in Tier I watersheds.